 How to Write a Cover Letter for an Internship – A Step by Step Guide

 As a college student or recent graduate, an internship is an exciting opportunity to gain hands-on experience at an organization within your desired field.
 You can learn on-the-job skills under the supervision of someone who works in the industry and can guide and shape your coursework into practical experience.
-Not only will an internship look good on your resume, especially if you used a professional resume writer, when you eventually enter the workforce, it will help you to build the necessary skills in your chosen discipline to strengthen your performance in your career endeavors.
+Not only will an internship look good on your resume, especially if you used a professional resume writer, when you eventually enter the workforce, it will help you to build the necessary skills in your chosen discipline.
+An internship will help you strengthen your performance in your career endeavors.

 As you sift through and apply for internships, it is important to remember that many other students are likely also competing for the same position.
 So how can you set yourself apart from the crowd?